 Split your resume into two sections: a narrow column is for outlining shorter information (contacts, skills, a brief bio, a photo) and a wider column is for more detailed info such as your job experience and qualifications.

-Use two different colors for columns to make your resume visually distinctive.
+Use two different colors for columns to make your resume visually distinctive.2.
+Lead your resume with the most impressive facts

 The top half of your resume is what a recruiter sees first, so design it with a focus on the most significant information about yourself.
 Don’t waste space, and place the summary and your work experience there.